pmmatias/Emacs-config/README.md

 ## Installation

-On Unix, clone to ~/.emacs.d
+1. On Unix, clone to ~/.emacs.d
 On Windows, clone to %appdata%\\.emacs.d and run win-fix.bat

-Open Emacs and wait for it to download and install the packages (may take a few minutes)
+2. Open Emacs and wait for it to download and install the packages (may take a few minutes)

+3. Type `M-x all-the-icons-install-fonts` to install the icons used by neotree

+4. On the first time that you open a file of a given language, run `M-x flycheck-verify-setup` to list the checkers/linters that flycheck supports for that language